jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

             "I received this message: 'dict'"
         )

-  an :doc:`/exceptions/AssertionError` is displayed in the terminal
+  the terminal shows an :doc:`/exceptions/AssertionError`
 * I change the test to match the expected output

   .. code-block:: python